Homeland Patriotic Movement: Economic policy

 The coalition presented itself as the choice of 'patriotic and honest voters', presenting itself as a movement that is above 'political bargains' and corruption.
-It stated that it will seek to implement policies that were either neglected or abandoned by the Solidarity Electoral Action, such as the implementation of a "pro-family economy", general enfranchisement, stricter penal code, and restructurization of mining and metallurgy industries "in in the interests of Poland rather than the European Union"; the coalition sought to nationalize heavy industries in Poland, decrying their privatization as surrender to foreign capital.
+It stated that it will seek to implement policies that were either neglected or abandoned by the Solidarity Electoral Action, such as the implementation of a "pro-family economy", general enfranchisement, stricter penal code, and restructurization of mining and metallurgy industries "in the interests of Poland rather than the European Union"; the coalition sought to nationalize heavy industries in Poland, decrying their privatization as surrender to foreign capital.
 It pledged to strive for an economy based on 'social good' based on social welfare and social market economy; it argued that this can only be achieved by harmonizing the relations between local and national governments, especially on issues such as nationalization and welfare programs.
 It also argued that the state has a duty to rescue unprofitable workplaces such as the Gdańsk Shipyard, arguing that privatizating such industries betrays Polish interests and makes local workers lose their jobs; the alternative proposed by the party was nationalization and subsidies.
 Lastly, the Homeland Patriotic Movement stated that it would pursue economic policies to guarantee basic needs of citizens, accusing the current government of pursuing "glamorous or spectacular projects, which in addition involve enormous costs".

 Apart from promoting social welfare and nationalization, the coalition also stood out economically by decrying wealth inequality and the corruption of private enterprises, differentiating itself from other right-wing formations.
 It argued that it is unacceptable for business owners to earn 10 times more than most of their workers, and argued that most of the local governments work on the same unfair basis, where mayors have high salaries while minor public officials have very low income.
 The Homeland Patriotic Movement proposed anti-trust and transparency laws that would investigate the real costs of services that private businesses perform for local governments, arguing that high costs of water, waste disposal and public transport might be result of greed and lack of accountability.
 The coalition stated that in many ways, the dysfunction and corruption associated with the Polish People's Party and its public-owned workplaces can no longer be found in state-run industries, but rather in the privatized ones, especially those that had been acquired by the foreign capital.